 To streamline the process even more, you can use scheduling software like Homebase.
 It lets you easily create work shifts for an unlimited number of employees.
 Additionally, once you create your weekly schedule, you can replicate it each week, and time calculations are done by the system to ensure overtime compliance while saving you time and reducing errors.
 The best news is that Homebase has a forever-FREE plan for businesses with only one location (with up to 20 employees).

 Step 1: Make a Detailed List of Employees

 Start with making a detailed list that includes all of your current employees.
 This will serve as your reference sheet when you begin assigning work times.
-Input as much information as possible that can help you create the best schedule.
-Data such as employee names, job titles, and shift preference (night vs day) are good examples.
+Input as much information as possible that can help you create the best schedule, including employee names, job titles, and shift preferences (night vs day).

 Using a calendar for scheduling helps mark important dates, allowing you to track employee hours to be sure they do not fall into overtime within a pay week.
 Jot down notes on certain days or weeks to remind yourself of important considerations such as upcoming vacations for employees, holidays when the entire team is off, pay dates, and high sales volume weeks.